 Description: This unit of study examines a range of theoretical and disciplinary approaches to the study of contemporary 'Asia' and the 'Pacific'.
-The disciplines investigated will include: history; semiotics and literary studies; political economy and comparative politics; customary law; anthropology and sociology.
+The disciplines investigated will include: history; sociology, politics; economics; law; anthropology and cultural studies.
 Students will analyse how disciplinary approaches, initially developed during the period of European expansion, have evolved since the (re) emergence of independent states.
 The contribution of Asian scholars in the postcolonial development of these disciplines will receive particular attention.
 The unit will deconstruct how these disciplines have been applied to the study of 'Asia' through a number of case studies of particular countries or regions.
-The case studies will highlight cultural, religious, ethnic, political and economic variation with contemporary 'Asia'.
+The case studies will highlight cultural, religious, ethnic, political and economic variation with contemporary 'Asia' and the 'Pacific'.

-Learning Outcomes:On successful completion of this unit, students will be able to:
+Learning Outcomes: On successful completion of this unit, students will be able to: